 - When disconnecting the display data cable from the logic board and later from the LCD, be careful.
 Do not lift or pull upwards on it to avoid causing any accidental damage.

-The Best Way to Navigate the iPad 2 LCD Replacement Instructions?
+The Best Way to Navigate iPad Glass Replacement?
 Leave It to the Professionals

 Doing your own repairs is typically considered a bad idea.
 Given the likelihood of making mistakes during what is an extremely delicate process, you might not want to do it.
 Even simpler repair jobs carry a certain level of risk.
 An iPad 2 LCD replacement is much more intricate than many of the others.
 An attempt at doing it yourself is likely to end up doing more harm than good.
 You might even end up spending more money than what a repair service would cost if you buy the necessary parts for the repair but fail to get the job done.
 This isn’t counting the additional expenses you could face if you accidentally damage something during the LCD replacement attempt.